MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: MM-MoralBench

 \subsection{Overview}

-In this paper, we propose the first multimodal moral benchmark, M³oralBench, which adopts Moral Foundations Theory (MFT) as theoretical framework.
-We expand the scenarios in Moral Foundations Vignettes (MFVs), creating 1160 moral violation scenarios across six moral foundations: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt]

-\item Care/Harm (Care): Virtues of kindness, gentleness, and nurturance; based on empathy and attachment. \item Fairness/Cheating (Fairness): Justice and rights; rooted in reciprocal altruism. \item Loyalty/Betrayal (Loyalty): Group loyalty and self-sacrifice; founded in tribal unity. \item Authority/Subversion (Authority): Respect for hierarchy, leadership, and traditions. \item Sanctity/Degradation (Purity): Purity and self-discipline; influenced by ideas of contamination and spirituality. \item Liberty/Oppression (Liberty): Resistance against oppression; solidarity and freedom.

-\end{itemize} More detailed explanations of these moral foundations are provided in the Appendix \ref{sup:mft}.
-We utilize GPT-4o~\cite{openai2024gpt4o} to create moral scenarios and SD3.0~\cite{esser2024SD3} to generate the corresponding images.
-To comprehensively evaluate LVLMs on morality in multimodal contexts, we design instruction templates for three moral tasks, i.e., moral judgement, moral classification, and moral response, producing 4640 instructions in total.
-Detailed data statistics for our benchmark can be found in Table \ref{tab:sampledistribution}.
+In this paper, we propose a multimodal moral benchmark, which adopts MFT as theoretical framework.
+More detailed explanations of MFT are provided in \ref{sup:mft}.
+We expand the scenarios in MFVs, creating 1,160 moral violation scenarios across six moral foundations.
+We establish a unique multimodal structure where each scenario is jointly illustrated by a synthesized visual context and a main character dialogue, which effectively conveys moral contextual cues.
+To comprehensively evaluate LVLMs on morality in multimodal settings, we design instruction templates for three moral tasks, i.e., moral judgement, moral classification, and moral response, producing 4,640 image-instruction pairs in total.
+Detailed data distribution is shown in Fig. \ref{fig:sampledistribution}.